StateSmith/StateSmith-examples/c-include-sm-basic-2-drawio/README.md

 It also makes it clear that this file is not meant to be compiled on its own and allows simple build rules like `gcc *.c` to work.

+# Note for Arduino
+Arduino IDE doesn't like `.inc` files.
+You can use `.inc.h` instead.
+See [here for details](https://github.com/StateSmith/StateSmith/issues/361).

 # This might seem strange at first...
 but take a look at [LightController.c](LightController.c).
 It's pretty straightforward.